Description

 Opportunities for Public Input

-Public comments on the Registration will be accepted until 12 May 2026.
+Public comments on the Registration were accepted until 12 May 2026.

-All comments received from the public consultation will be posted on the Department's website for public viewing.
-In the case of an individual, the name, address, email and contact information will be removed before being posted on the website.
+All comments received from the public consultation were posted on the Department's website for public viewing.
+In the case of an individual, the name, address, email and contact information were removed before being posted on the website.
 By submitting your comments, you are consenting to the posting of your comments on the Department's website.